Improving bidding with user data matching

 User object of the bid request and DSP specific User Identifiers (UIDs) are communicated through the user matching endpoints.

-To maximize the pool of impressions available, IX initiates pre-auction user matching to make sure that all DSP specific UIDs are available in the bid request.
+To maximize the pool of impressions available, Index initiates pre-auction user matching to make sure that all DSP specific UIDs are available in the bid request.

 There are two options to set up user data matching, both of which can be active at the same time.
 To maximize the pool of impressions available, you should enable both of the following methods:

-- IX initiated: IX drops the user matching pixel with the creative and directs the user to you for matching.
-For more information about the IX initiated user matching process, see Receive user matching requests from IX.
+- Index initiated: Index drops the user matching pixel with the creative and directs the user to you for matching.
+For more information about the Index initiated user matching process, see Receive user matching requests from Index.

 Note: If a user does not accept DSP cookies, user matching is not attempted.